Note on constants appearing in refined Young inequalities: Concluding remarks

 Note that Kantorovich constant is convex by $K''(x) = \frac{x^3}{2} \geq 0$ but Specht's ratio is not convex in general, since $S''(10) \simeq -0.00156565$ by numerical computations.
 If we impose the log-convexity on Proposition \ref{prop3.1}, then the inequality (\ref{con_01}) holds only for $x \geq 1$.
 However the Kantorovich constant is not log-convex.
-These show that it may be difficult to simplify the condition (\ref{con_01}).
-However, we used just two conditions $f(x) \geq f(1)=1$ and the inequality (\ref{con_01}) so that the assumptions in Proposition \ref{prop3.1} may be simplified.
+These show that it may be difficult to simplify the condition (\ref{con_01}), more than this.
+Note here that if the function $f:J\to (0,\infty)$ satisfies the inequality $f((1-v)a+vb)\leq f(a)^{1-v}f(b)^b$ for $a,b>0$ and $v\in [0,1]$, then $f$ is called log-convex function.
+It is easy to find that all log-convex functions are also (usual) convex function by the use of the weighted arithmetic-geometric mean inequality.

-\begin{remark} In the papers \cite{Furuichi2017,FM}, we proved the refined Young inequalities for a special case such as $0<x \leq 1$:
+In the papers \cite{Furuichi2017,FM}, we proved the refined Young inequalities for a special case such as $0<x \leq 1$: